 Recently, I have had the pleasure of meeting and working with two very talented and

-Jerry Lee Lewis Band, we recorded some very exciting sides which I know you will
+Lee Lewis Band, we recorded some very exciting sides which I know you will enjoy as

-as

 well as anyone I have heard in a long time.
 Not only are they capable of doing the blues in

-their very own unique style, they can handle just about any kind of music in
+their very own unique style, they can handle just about any kind of music in the same

-Steve is very outgoing and includes great humor and novelty in many of his original
+is very outgoing and includes great humor and novelty in many of his original songs, while

-Steve is a very talented vocalist and delivers each performance with heartfelt emotion
+a very talented vocalist and delivers each performance with heartfelt emotion and sincerity.